 To provide the new double-circuit 230 kV connections into Site 7 - Wilson, TPSS from the Wilson Substation, and to avoid numerous line crossings, the 230 kV system at the Wilson Substation would need to be reconfigured.
-Approximately ten TSPs would be installed and one TSP removed to accommodate the new and reconfigured 230 kV lines.
+Approximately ten TSPs would be installed, up to 130 feet tall, and one TSP removed to accommodate the new and reconfigured 230 kV lines.
 To keep the Wilson Substation energized during construction, utility shoofly lines would be required, generally within the existing substation area.